xdrip/xdrip_docs/docs/use/3dotsmenu.md

 <img src="../images/3DM-EM1.png" style="zoom:75%;" />

-You can then send a test message to very correct functioning of the emergency system.
+You can then send a test message to verify correct functioning of the emergency system.

 <img src="../images/3DM-EM2.png" style="zoom:75%;" />